 For buyers, the new Venmo fee — which is paid by the seller — enables purchase protection for goods and services.
 This brings us to our next topic: how paying through an app can provide significantly less protection than other methods of payment.

-When paying with an app can be problematic
+When paying with an app can hurt you

 The bigger issues arise when you have a problem with a payment.
 For example: